AzizBgBoss/mapster/README.md

 # Mapster

-Mapster is a game originally created by a 15-year-old for Arduino, now adapted for the Nintendo Switch, PC, and more using the C language upon turning 16.
+Mapster is a game/homebrew originally created by a 15-year-old for Arduino, now adapted for the Nintendo Switch, PC, and more using the C language upon turning 16.

 ## Installation